 This is a lab class and not a lecture class; students are expected to attend all scheduled classes, and you cannot make up work or learn if you are not here.
-It is your responsibility to notify Instructor if you will be late or absent.
+It is your responsibility to notify Culinary Operations Manager if you will be late or absent.
 There will be no make-ups for hands-on evaluations or projects.

 If a student misses three (3) or more classes, the student will NOT meet the minimum class competencies required to pass.
 A doctor's note will be accepted for up to one excused absence, but you are still responsible for the material covered in that class.
+Absences are counted from the first scheduled meeting of the class.
+An explanation for the cause of all absences must be to each instructor.
+If possible, students should inform instructors in advance of planned absences.
+Students must attend the first day of class or contact the instructor prior to the first class if they intend to remain in the class.